-- Director for Diversity, Equity, and Inclusion - DGH is seeking a part-time (20% FTE) Director for Diversity, Equity, and Inclusion.
+- Director for Diversity, Equity, and Inclusion: DGH is seeking a part-time (30% FTE) Director for Diversity, Equity, and Inclusion.
 This position is open to current or incoming faculty at the UW Seattle Campus.
-Application deadline extended to Jan.
-31, 2021.
+Application open until filled.
 For more info, please click here.

 - UW School of Public Health Climate Survey: View the summary of results from a qualitative study to assess the current UW SPH learning climate.

 - DGH Action Plan to Address Racism and White Supremacy - DGH leadership and DEI committee co-chairs, with input from DGH students, staff and faculty, have developed an action plan that outlines specific actions that the department is taking to fight racism within our institution, as part of our DEI goals.
 Learn more about the Action Plan and current status.